 Bone and Joint research Center, Shiraz University of Medical Sciences, Shiraz, Iran

 Transplant Research Center, Shiraz University of Medical Sciences, Shiraz, Iran

-Background: Surgical drainage and antibiotic therapy are the cornerstones of treatment protocols in septic arthritis, but in some circumstances the diagnosis and initiation of treatment may be retarded by slow onset disease course or when the patient’s condition precludes early surgery.
-Finding ways to decrease the amount of articular injury would be beneficial.
-This study was designed to evaluate the effects of NSAID on prevention of articular cartilage damage in animal model of staphylococcal septic arthritis
+Background: Surgical drainage and antibiotic therapy are the cornerstones of treatment protocols in septic arthritis; however, in some circumstances, the diagnosis and initiation of treatment may be retarded by slow disease progression or the time when the patient’s condition precludes early surgery.
+Therefore, it is beneficial to find ways to reduce the amount of articular injury.
+This study aimed to evaluate the effects of nonsteroidal anti-inflammatory drugs (NSAIDs) on the prevention of articular cartilage damage in an animal model of staphylococcal septic arthritis.

-Methods: Knee joints of forty rabbits were infected by intra-articular injection of 105 colony factor unit of Staphylococcus Aureus.
-Then they were categorized into four groups.
-The first group (control group) was treated with placebo.
-The second group was treated with intramuscular injection of Ceftriaxone.
-The third group was treated with Naproxen only and the fourth group was treated with a combination of Ceftriaxone and Naproxen.
-All medications were started 24 hours after inoculation of microorganisms in to the knee joint and continued for 3 days.
-Then the cartilage was evaluated by International Cartilage Repair Society (ICRS) visual histological assessment scale.
+Methods: Knee joints of 40 rabbits were infected by the intra-articular injection of 105 colony-forming units of Staphylococcus aureus.
+Subsequently, they were categorized into four groups.
+The first (i.e., control group) and second groups were treated with a placebo and intramuscular injection of Ceftriaxone, respectively.
+Moreover, the third and fourth groups were treated with Naproxen alone and a combination of Ceftriaxone and Naproxen, respectively.
+All medications were started 24 h after the inoculation of microorganisms into the knee joint and continued for 3 days.
+Following that, the cartilage was evaluated using the International Cartilage Repair Society (ICRS) Visual Histological Assessment Scale.

-Conclusion: This study would suggest that in case of septic arthritis early administration of NSAID in conjunction with appropriate systemic antibiotic may decrease further articular cartilage damage that is evoked by infection.
+Conclusion: According to the results, in case of septic arthritis, the early administration of NSAID in conjunction with an appropriate systemic antibiotic may decrease further articular cartilage damage that is evoked by an infection.